dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 Compute the perplexity of your model on the validation set.

 <details>
-<summary><b>Hint</b>: An easy way to compute the perplexity.</summary>
+<summary><b>Hint</b>: An easy way to compute the perplexity in PyTorch.</summary>
 <div style="margin-left: 10px; border-radius: 4px; background: #ddfff0; border: 1px solid black; padding: 5px;">
 The perplexity is <code>exp</code> applied to the mean of the negative log probability of each token.
 The cross-entropy loss can be practical here, since it computes the mean negative log probability.

+The perplexity is a concept arising in information theory, and is traditionally defined in terms of logarithms of base 2.
+However, we will get the same result regardless of what logarithmic base we use.
+So it is OK to use the natural logarithms and exponential functions, as long as we are consistent: this means that we can compute the perplexity by applying <code>exp</code> to the mean of the cross-entropy loss over your batches in the validation set.
 </div>
 </details>